mrcoles/async-include/README.md

     <div data-async-include-url="/some-url/"></div>

-Just include the `async-include.js` file on your page, activate the replace when you want like when the document is ready:
+Add the async-include.js script to your page and then activate it by calling the .asyncInclude() jQuery method (perhaps when the document is ready):

 ```javascript
 $(document).ready(function() {